 Students who fail to make application at the appropriate date but nevertheless wish to read for Honours should apply to the Head of the School concerned.
 In exceptional cases Faculty is prepared to admit such students to the appropriate Honours School.

 Rules for Progression

-Students are warned that certain subjects must be passed as a prerequisite for taking others.
+Certain subjects must be passed as a prerequisite for taking others.
 Students should enquire from the Heads of Schools before planning their programmes.

 Higher Degrees